NicVolanschi/Allen/README.md

 Allen consists of two executables, implemented as Perl scripts, available under directory src/:
 * allenc: the Allen compiler.
 It compiles a source Allen file (extension ".aln") into a Perl module (extension ".pm").
 For help on the compiler command, invoke it with no options and arguments.
 * allen: the Allen virtual machine.
-It executes a ruleset compiled from an Allen program on a log of events.
+It executes a set of contexts compiled from an Allen program on a log of events.
 For help on the VM command, and also on the format of the log file, invoke it with no options and arguments.

 ## References